Union Pearson Express: Fares and ridership

 However, ridership declined in the service's opening months.
 Ridership in August 2015 was 17 percent lower than in June 2015 and a further 4 percent lower in the first two weeks of September.
 Ridership ended up averaging 2,300 per day during a four-week period in September 2015, a drop of 29 percent since June.
 The service needed about 7,000 riders per day to break even on operating costs.
 A report in February 2016 showed a drop in monthly ridership from the summer to 65,593 rides (just over 2,100 per day) in November 2015.
 This led Metrolinx to start considering price adjustments to boost ridership numbers.

 By January 2016, average ridership slumped further to 1,967 passengers per day.
 Fares were reduced on 9 March 2016 to $12 for a one-way trip between Union and Pearson, or $9 with a Presto card.
 On the first day of reduced fares, staff counted 5,300 boardings with 40 per cent of the riders being first-time UP users, 83 per cent being air travelers and 17 per cent being commuters.
 By June 2016, the daily average ridership had risen to 7,657, and a new record was set on 29 July, when the service carried more than 11,000 passengers.
 However, the fare reduction has lowered the total revenue collected by the UP Express, which is expected to be below what is required for its operating costs.
 It was revealed that since opening day to March 2016, the UP Express' provincial operating subsidy totaled $39.3 million or about $52.26 per ride.

 In July 2018, the most recent month for which ridership data is available, the UP Express carried approximately 356,000 passengers.
 From July to September 2022, the UP Express carried approximately 719,000 passengers.

 On 11 March 2021, UP Express became the first transit agency in the Greater Toronto Area to launch the new Presto open payment system.
-Riders have the option to tap on and off using a credit card (Visa, Mastercard or American Express), Interac debit card or a mobile device (mobile phone or watch) on a Presto fare device, instead of tapping a Presto card.
+Riders have the option to tap on and off using a credit card (Visa, Mastercard or American Express), Interac debit card or a mobile device (mobile phone or watch) on a Presto fare device, in addition to tapping a Presto card.